 To have a custom Roku channel developed please file a support ticket with our support staff titled "Custom Roku Request" and fill out the Roku Channel Submission Form linked here.
 If you need help finding how to submit a support ticket you can reference the article below.

-When submitting a request for a channel please include the necessary images featuring your logo to be utilized on the channel that meets the guidelines below.
-The image you submit must match the exact size and file type requires.
+The images you submit must match the exact size and file type required.
 Roku will reject any image not sized to the exact specifications listed.